 We welcome your interest in attending graduate school at New Mexico Tech.
 Here we have some of the information of greatest interest to prospective student.
-If you have questions that are not answered here, please contact us.
+If you have questions that are not answered here, please fill out the information request or contact us.

 Considering Graduate School